Cast Iron Dutch Oven: How to Bake Bread

 Baking bread in a cast iron cauldron: operational summary

 With this 3-legged cast iron cauldron with a lid, the goal is to recreate a small oven.
-This model works very well thanks to the raised edges of the lid, provided you manage the embers and preheating correctly.
+This model works very well thanks to the raised edges of the lid, provided you manage the embers and preheating properly.

 1. Prepare the fire